AJosueBN/text-editor-challenge/README.md

 - WHEN the user has registered a service worker
 THEN they should have the static assets pre cached upon loading along with subsequent pages and static assets

-# Screenshot of application offline:
+# Screenshot of application locally:

 ![Screenshot 2023-08-20 151551](https://github.com/AJosueBN/text-editor-challenge/assets/129113539/b792834e-e572-43e3-bc28-a89d394d1d30)

+# Link to deployed application